kha7iq/pingme/README.md

 ## Configuration

 All the flags have corresponding environment variables associated with it.
-You can either provide the value with flags
+You can either provide the value with flags or export to a variable.

-or export to a variable.
 View the [Documentation Page](https://kha7iq.github.io/docs-pingme/#/) for more details.

 ## Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/kha7iq/pingme/issues).
+Contributions, issues and feature requests are welcome!<br/>Feel free to check [issues page](https://github.com/kha7iq/pingme/issues).
 You can also take a look at the [contributing guide](https://github.com/kha7iq/pingme/blob/master/CONTRIBUTING.md).

 ## Show your support